sloucks623/stevenloucks-prologue-backup/index.md

     After more than two decades operating tower cranes on high-risk job sites, managing Domino’s Pizza stores, and owning a luxury auto transport company, I began a strategic career transition into cybersecurity.
 I bring with me a mindset built on safety, accountability, and problem-solving under pressure—traits I now apply to digital defense and automation.
   </p>
   <p>
     I’m currently pursuing a Bachelor of Science in Cybersecurity and Information Assurance at Western Governors University (WGU), with a hands-on approach to building, testing, and documenting my own home labs.
-My goal is to enter the industry prepared—with both real experience and a strong foundation in security principles, systems, and tools.
+The program is ABET-accredited and designated a National Center of Academic Excellence in Cyber Defense (CAE-CD) by the NSA and DHS.
   </p>
 </div><div class="section" id="why-cyber">
   <h2>Why Cybersecurity Now?</h2>